 Chinese five-spice powder typically includes ground star anise, fennel, Chinese cinnamon (cassia), cloves and Szechuan peppercorns, not necessarily in equal amounts, plus spices such as ginger and black pepper.
 The blend depends on who’s mixing it up.
 But hey, that’s more than five.
 The name refers not to the number of spices, but to what the Chinese consider to be five principal tastes.
 They aim to balance the yin and yang in food – warm and sweet vs. cool and pungent.
 Chinese five-spice powder is not just for Chinese food.
 Try it in spice cookies, desserts or drinks.
-(Check out this hot chocolate recipe.)
+(Check out this decadent Spiced Honey Hot Chocolate recipe.)
 Use it to make seasoned kosher salt for your next barbecue.
 Five-spice works best with assertive or fatty meats, such as pork, beef and duck.
 It holds up in braises, roasts, stir-fries and marinades.
 It overwhelms lean chicken, seafood and vegetables.
 Grinding spices, pg.
 151 in 12,167 Kitchen and Cooking Secrets.

 12,167 Kitchen and Cooking Secrets